-11.2 Online safety policy
+Online safety policy

-At St John's C.E Primary School, we have a clear policy on the use of mobile and smart technology.
+At St John's C of E Middle School, we have a clear policy on the use of mobile and smart technology.
 We understand the fact many children have unlimited and unrestricted access to the internet via mobile phone networks (i.e. 3G, 4G and 5G).
 This access means some children, whilst at school or college, sexually harass, bully, and control others via their mobile and smart technology, share indecent images consensually and non-consensually (often via large chat groups) and view and share pornography and other harmful content.
-At St John's C.E Primary School we have carefully considered how this is managed on their premises and reflect this in their mobile and smart technology policy and their child protection policy.
+At St John's C of E Middle School, we have carefully considered how this is managed on their premises and reflect this in our mobile and smart technology policy and their child protection policy.

-11.3 Remote education
+Remote education

-To support our school/college to help keep pupils, students and staff safe whilst learning remotely,

-The NSPCC also provide helpful advice - Undertaking remote teaching safely | NSPCC Learning
+To support our school to help keep pupils, students and staff safe whilst learning remotely, The NSPCC also provide helpful advice - Undertaking remote teaching safely | NSPCC Learning

-At St John's C.E Primary School we are in regular contact with parents and carers.
+At St John's C of E Middle School, we are in regular contact with parents and carers.
 These communications are be used to reinforce the importance of children being safe online and parents and carers are likely to find it helpful to understand what systems schools and colleges use to filter and monitor online use.
 It will be especially important for parents and carers to be aware of what their children are being asked to do online, including the sites they will asked to access and be clear who from the school or college (if anyone) their child is going to be interacting with online.